StyraxBenzoin/Jalup_Vocab_Upgrade/README.md

 * Make sure to select the option to add Python to your PATH during installation
 * Verify installation by opening a new Command Prompt or PowerShell and typing `python --version`

+# Upgrade Steps

-### There are some important steps that must first be carried out manually.
+There are some important steps that must first be carried out manually.
 All of these steps are critical.
 Follow exactly.

 ### Step 0: Backup